Argyria rufisignella

 Argyria rufisignella, the mother-of-pearl moth, is a moth in the family Crambidae.
-It was described by Zeller in 1872.
+It was described by Philipp Christoph Zeller in 1872.
 It is found in North America, where it has been recorded from the eastern United States and in the south to Arizona.

-The length of the forewings is 6-6.72 mm.
+The length of the forewings is 6–6.72 mm.
 The forewings are silvery white with a light brown costal margin.
 The hindwings are white.